 This is my go-to workhorse lens.
 If I could have only one, this would be it.
 I wouldn’t say that if I was a birder, but I’m not.
 On the Canon side, there’s the Canon 200-400 – only about two years old now, whereas the Nikon af version has been around for about 6 years.
 I’ve seen guys who used to shoot primes switch over to this lens.

 The unique thing about the Canon version over the Nikon is the Canon has a built-in 1.4 tele-extender.
 While I haven’t used it, I’ve watched some of the world’s best professionals shoot this lens as their bread and butter, almost divorcing the bigger 600mm f4 lens.

 This lens can be shot wide open at f4 at the end of its zoom range and still produce cover quality images.
 This is really where this lens outperforms any consumer zooms - you can shoot this lens wide open and get sharp images.
 With other zooms, you’ll need to stop down a stop and avoid shooting at either extreme end of the zoom.

 The downside to the 200-400mm lens is that it’s heavy…and expensive.
-In most cases, it’s out of reach of most consumer or amateur photographers.
+In most cases, it’s out of reach of most consumers or amateurs in hunting photography.

 If you want to get closer to creating the sharpest images possible and still have some zoom, I’d suggest buying a used, first-generation VR af-s 200-400mm lens.
 They are very inexpensive as compared to MSRP, and there’s almost no difference in image quality over the newer model.
 Take my word for it, I’ve owned four and I tested them all, even against the 80-400 and the 500 f4 prime.
 I couldn’t tell the difference between the images.